Echo-Stream/echostream-terrafy/README.md

 > Note - it is recommended that you create a directory for the output of `echostream-terrafy` and execute it within that directory.

-> Warning - if you did not install `terraform` into your PATH, you must let `echostream-terrafy` know where to find it.
-This may be accomplished by specifying the `--terraform` command-line parameter with the full path to the `terraform` executable.
+> Warning - if you did not install `terraform` or `tofu` into your PATH, you must let `echostream-terrafy` know where to find it.
+This may be accomplished by specifying the `--cli` command-line parameter with the full path to the `terraform` or `tofu` executable.

 > **Warning** - while the EchoStream Terraform Provider will run in a non-POSIX environment (e.g. - Windows), `echostream-terrafy` will NOT generate correct paths in a non-POSIX environment.
 Path construction is OS dependent.
 Because of this, `echostream-terrafy` will not run in a non-POSIX envrionment.